Hastings Local Development Framework - Core Strategy Informal Consultaton 27 June - 8 August 2011

 1.4 The question of housing numbers in Hastings is part of the ongoing consultation on the Hastings Core Strategy.
 Previous consultation versions of the plan have set a housing target of 4,200 net new homes between 2006 and 2026, which is equivalent to 210 net new homes annually.
 This figure came from the South East Plan which Hastings had to comply with.
 However, the Government is planning to abolish regional plans and local authorities now have the opportunity to review their housing targets.

-17. This means we need to plan for housing needs up to 2028.1.5 It will still be necessary for us to justify whatever housing target is chosen and to be able to defend both the target figure and future housing supply policies during the LDF Examination process.
+1.5 It will still be necessary for us to justify whatever housing target is chosen and to be able to defend both the target figure and future housing supply policies during the LDF Examination process.
 This means continuing to build on and rely upon our evidence base.
-The Government says that we still need to identify enough sites and broad areas for development to deliver enough housing for at least 15 years from the adoption of our Plan (i.e. the Core Strategy) and to have a five year supply of deliverable sites
+The Government says that we still need to identify enough sites and broad areas for development to deliver enough housing for at least 15 years from the adoption of our Plan (i.e. the Core Strategy) and to have a five year supply of deliverable sites17.
+This means we need to plan for housing needs up to 2028.

-18.1.6 Although the Government has placed the responsibility for setting housing targets with local authorities, it has also very clearly said that it is committed to housing growth
+1.6 Although the Government has placed the responsibility for setting housing targets with local authorities, it has also very clearly said that it is committed to housing growth18.

 2.0 Why we need more housing in Hastings?